Contact the LGMA

 Visit our News Archive to read past announcements.

-Member Award Nominations Now Open with New Award Categories Introduced!
-The LGMA Member Awards are now open for nominations!
-This year, we are looking to celebrate the many achievements of our members and have introduced two new categories that further complement existing LGMA Member Awards: • Most Impactful New Professional Award, celebrating the accomplishment, dedication, and spirit of a new professional working in local government under 5 years, and • Regional Chapter Award, recognizing excellence in supporting local government professionals within their region.
+Member Award Nominations Now Open The LGMA Member Awards are now open for nominations early this year!
 Do you know of a local government colleague who has exemplified professional leadership, innovation or community and volunteer service recently?
-You are encouraged to nominate your colleagues in the profession who are deserving of such recognition.
-Review the Membership Policy (section 3, Awards for Members) to see all awards categories and submit your nomination before May 5.
-Award winners will be announced on June 13 at our 2024 Annual Conference Awards Ceremony.
+You are encouraged to nominate your colleagues who are deserving of such recognition.
+Additionally, we are continuing to celebrate the many achievements of our members with the two new categories introduced last year, further complementing existing LGMA Member Awards: • Most Impactful New Professional Award, celebrating the accomplishment, dedication, and spirit of a new professional working in local government under 5 years, and • Regional Chapter Award, recognizing excellence in supporting local government professionals within their region.
+Review the Membership Policy (section 3, Awards for Members) to see all awards categories and submit your nomination before May 2.
+Award winners will be announced on June 12 at our 2025 Annual Conference Awards Ceremony.

 Show More